trntv/apis-list/apis/dark-sky/dark-sky.md

 # Dark Sky

 Weather.
 We are no longer accepting new signups.
-Please see our blog post for more information

 **Docs / Website**: https://darksky.net/dev